pglen/pyedpro/README.md

 Partial list, some highlights;

+Added separate interpretation for right control keys, so exotic items like 'insert html comment' can be tied to a shortcut key;

 Added drag / drop source / target.
 New keystroke combo for keyboards without home / pgup etc ...
 Implemented html preview.
 Just right click on the file body, an select the corresponding menu item.